gurshankaile206/BlazorBattles/README.md

 4:33: learning controller application logic
 8:00: learning how to use Microsoft SQL server
-9:00: planning objects and functionality need for RPG
+9:00: planning objects and functionality need for RPG 10:00: learning how to deploy a project to azure using blazor